ethersync/ethersync/docs/decisions/03-process-structure.md

 ## Context and Problem Statement

-Ethersync needs processes on the client device, to sync up with other nodes, and to communicate with the editors.
+Teamtype needs processes on the client device, to sync up with other nodes, and to communicate with the editors.

 How many processes should there be, and how should the communication on a device be structured?